- The deadline for applications for Autumn 2023, is December 4, 2023.

 The application fee is $90.
 The University of Chicago does not refund or defer application fees.
 If you feel that you may be eligible for an application fee waiver, please look for the application waiver link online and follow the instructions.
 If you are applying for an application fee waiver, do not submit the application fee online.
 If your waiver is denied, you will be required to pay the fee online.
 Waivers cannot be granted to foreign applicants.
 Applications will not be considered without the appropriate fee.

 All students who are offered admission will also be offered a full financial aid award which includes a full tuition scholarship and a living stipend.
+Enrolling in a program of study includes additional costs beyond the tuition listed here.
+For a full list of direct and indirect expenses associated with the cost of attendance, please visit the Cost of Attendance page of the Graduate Financial Aid Office website.
 There are no teaching duties during the first year.
 Financial aid is guaranteed to admitted students for up to five years, subject to satisfactory academic performance and satisfactory performance as a teacher.
 Aside from the Financial Data Form included with the online application, no special financial aid form or GAPFAS application is necessary.

 Questions?
 Email firstname.lastname@example.org.

 In addition, the department offers a separate Master of Science in Financial Mathematics.
-Please contact Meredith Muir, email@example.com for further information, 773-702-1902.
+Please contact Meredith Hajinazarian, email@example.com for further information, 773-702-1902.